FH-Potsdam/IDL-Website/src/site/en/projects/environmental-reports.md

     -
       name: "Umweltbundesamt"
       url: "http://www.umweltbundesamt.de"
-      logo: null
+      logo: /images/uploads/uba_logo.png
-      logo_id: 369

 ---
-<strong>Concept for user-centered Environmental Reports for the German Ministry for the Environment</strong>
+**Concept for user-centered environmental reporting** for the Federal Environment Agency Germany.

-The goal of this project is the analysis of the status quo of environmental reporting, with a focus on openData and accessible information on the web (e.g. www.umweltbundesamt.de/daten).
-The analysis is looking into the target audiences, applications, information needs, as well as more global goals from the ministry itself.
-Going beyond traditional spreadsheets and pdf repots, this project aims at creating concepts and prototypes for modern visualization methods, cartographic services as well as APIs for third party applications.
+The goal of this project is the analysis of the status quo of environmental reporting with a focus on openData and accessible information on the web (e.g. [www.umweltbundesamt.de/daten](https://www.umweltbundesamt.de/daten)).
+The analysis is looking into the target audiences, applications, information needs, as well as more global goals from the Federal Environment Agency itself.
+Going beyond traditional spreadsheets and pdf repots, this project aims at creating concepts and prototypes for modern visualization methods, cartographic services, as well as APIs for third party applications.

-The <strong>IDL // Interaction Design Lab</strong> is responsible for the analysis, conception as well as design and development of user centered modules for the next generation of environmental reports.
+The **IDL // Interaction Design Lab** is responsible for the analysis, conception, as well as the design and development of user-centered modules for the next generation of environmental reports.